Magnifying Networks for Images with Billions of Pixels: Magnifying Networks

 \subsection{Classification Layer}

-The images of the last magnifying layer are sampled using a grid with $224 \times 224$ pixel resolution.
-These images are forwarded through a CNN (InceptionNet-v3) that outputs a feature map into a Gated Recurrent Unit (GRU) network.
-The output of the GRU can be passed through a FCNN (two layers with 512 and 256 hidden neurons respectively) to output the $\hat y$ estimate of whether the given WSI contains cancer or not.
+The images of the last magnifying layer are sampled using a grid with $224 \times 224$ pixel resolution (instead of $56 \times 56$ pixels).
+These images are forwarded through an ImageNet--pretrained CNN (InceptionNet-v3) that outputs a feature map into a Gated Recurrent Unit (GRU) network.
+The output of the GRU is passed through a FCNN (two layers with 512 and 256 hidden neurons respectively) to output a slide--level $\hat y$ estimate on whether the given WSI contains cancer or not.